ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

   In particular, the application profile may specify CBOR values to use for abbreviating role identifiers (OPT7).

-  An example of CDDL definition {{RFC8610}} of scope using the format above and group identifier and role identifier encoded as text strings is given in {{cddl-ex}}.
+  An example of CDDL definition {{RFC8610}} of scope using the format above and group name and role identifier encoded as text strings is given in {{cddl-ex}}.

 * 'audience', with an identifier of a KDC.